j1nse/Tron_monitor/README.md

 - [x] Understand the differences between Ether and Tron
 - [x] Learn to crawl data from Tron
-- [ ] Learn to analysis and processing
+- [x] Learn to analysis and processing
+- [x] Design and Programming
-- [ ] Design and Programming
+- [ ] Implement the daemon process and improve the rest of the logic

 ---------